-School Uniform TRINITY UNIFORM PE Kit Black blazer with school badge Black V neck school jumper no logos PE white polo wit h Trinity logo Black trousers (no combats/jeggings/leggings) Black pleated skirt, knee length , olue shorts, jogging ngs.
+School Uniform TRINITY UNIFORM PE Kit Black blazer with school bade Black V neck school jumper n PE white polo witl h Trinity logo Black trousers (no combats/jeggings/leggir Black pleated skirt, knee leng - olue shorts, jogging ngs.
 No stripes.
-No large White shirt (Long or short sleeves - to be worn tucked in and top button closed).
-PE navy blue hoody with Trinity logo School tie (6 stripes after the knot) Sports trainers Plain black leather shoes (No trainers or canvas shoes) l boots required when ainers will not be allowed d safety.
-Black socks Trinity drawstring g PE bag Jewelry: a watch is permitted and one small (2mm diameter) pair of silver or gold stud earrings.
-No other jewelry allowed. must change out n for PE lessons and pupils of PE kit at the end rill be allocated for this.
+No large White shirt (Long or short sle worn tucked in and top butto PE navy blue hoo dy with Trinity logo School tie (6 stripes after the knot) Sports trainers Plain black leather shoes (No canvas shoes) trainers or · , l boots required when ainers will not be allowed d safety.
+Black socks Trinity drawstring g PE bag Jewelry: a watch is permitted (2mm diameter) pair of silver earrings.
+No other jewelry alle or gold stud must change out of or PE lessons and pupils of PE kit at the end ill be allocated for this.
 Black hair accessories only.
-Headscarves may be worn for religious reasons.
-No Durags.
+H may be worn for religious rec No Durags.
 Trinity school bag No hats or hoo dies.
-Coat (black or dark blue and to be removed on arrival at school) No phones/headphones - they will be confiscated on sight No makeup / nail varnish / false nails / false eye lashes / nose studs Be in full uniform when inside the school building, including a school bag at all times.
-Please label ALL items of clothing clearly You will receive a day in Trinity Centre for uniform infringement. trainers on the pl lunch pupils may wear ayground only and they entering the building.
+Coat (black or dark blue and to be removed on arrival at school) No phones/headphones - they will be confiscated on sight No makeup / nail varnish / fa eye lashes / nose studs lse nails / false m when inside the school g a school bag at all Please label ALL items of cla You will receive a day in Tris uniform infringement.
+No trainers - at lunch pupils may wear trainers on the playground only and they must change on entering the building.